A BRIEF HISTORY OF SPAIN

 By Tim Lambert

 From about 900 BC a seafaring people called the Phoenicians who came from what is now Lebanon traded with what is now Spain.
 They founded a chain of trading settlements along the coast on islands and peninsulas.
-The Iberians gave the Phoenicians silver in return for wine and olive oil as well as jewellery.
+The Iberians gave the Phoenicians silver in return for wine and olive oil as well as jewelry.
 The people of Spain were heavily influenced by the Phoenician culture.
 The Greeks also traded with Spain the Iberians were also influenced by Greek culture.

 Meanwhile a Phoenician colony in North Africa called Carthage rose to be powerful and important.
 After the Romans defeated them in 241 BC the Carthaginians increased their influence in Spain.
 In 227 BC they founded New Carthage (modern Cartagena).
 However, in 226 the Carthaginians made a treaty with Spain.
 They agreed not to expand north of the River Ebro.